Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Conclusion

 \section{Conclusion}

 In the present work, we have explored the use of asynchronous alternatives to conventional (synchronous) one-level and two-level domain decomposition solvers.
 To the best of our knowledge, we proposed the first truly asynchronous two-level method, where each processor can do different number of updates (iterations).
-Previous ``asynchronous'' methods could only solve the two levels in parallel but still require synchronization after each iteration.
-Several options to achieve asynchronous communication were tested, and we found that our use case benefited most from using \texttt{MPI\_Lockall}/\texttt{MPI\_Unlockall}.
+Several options to achieve asynchronous communication were tested, and we found that our use case benefited most from using \mpi{Win_lock_all} / \mpi{Win_unlock_all}, remote \mpi{Put}s and local \mpi{Get}s.
 The numerical results presented demonstrate that asynchronous iterations can be considered a viable alternative to synchronous methods, despite partial availability of information from neighbors.
 Asynchronous methods seem to be beneficial already at modest core count, even for load balanced scenarios.
-In the presence of load imbalance, their performance advantage becomes even clearer.
-The inclusion of a novel asynchronous coarse grid correction paves the way for asynchronous methods to be used in extremely scalable parallel solvers.
+In the presence of load imbalance, their performance advantage becomes even clearer, and we observed speedups up to 4x.
+While we focused our attention on a particular Schwarz method, it is of inherent interest to explore asynchronous variants of other, potentially more effective domain decomposition methods involving deflation or non-overlapping decompositions (such as FETI and BDDC) or more than two levels.
+The presented inclusion of a novel asynchronous coarse-grid correction paves the way for asynchronous methods to be used in extremely scalable parallel solvers.